infraspecdev/infraspec.dev/content/blog/header-Based-traffic-routing-using-argo-rollouts.md

 **matchTrafficWeight**: By marking it true, it will tell the Argo Rollout to scale up the pods based on the traffic shift.
 The default value is true.

-### Let’s look in detail at how we can visualize this configuration.
+### Let’s look in detail at how we can visualize this configuration

 1. **Step 1:**
 We will scale the 10% of pods in the total replica pods; consider that the total replica pods are 10; then, 1 new pod will be up after the 1st step.